dltoth/ssdp/README.md

 </ol>
 <br>
 <p>SSDP is chatty and could easily consume a small device responding to unnecessary requests.
 To this end a custom Search Target header, ST.LEELANAUSOFTWARECO.COM,is added.
 Search requests without this header are silently ignored.
 This abreviated protocol does not advertise on startup or shutdown, thus avoiding a flurry of unnecessary UPnP activiy.
 Devices respond ONLY to specific queries, and ignore all other SSDP requests.</p>
 <p>In order to succinctly describe device hierarchy, a custom response header, DESC.LEELANAUSOFTWARECO.COM, is added.
 Search responses without this header are ignored.
 The DESC header includes a custom field descriptor, puuid, which refers to the parent uuid of a given UPnPDevice (or UPnPService).
 In this implementation of UPnP, RootDevices can have UPnPServices and UPnPDevices, and UPnPDevices can only have UPnPServices.
 The maximum number of embedded devices (or services) is restricted 8, thus limiting the device hierarchy.
 The DESC header field can implicitly refer to a either a RootDevice, an embedded UPnPDevice, or a UPnPService.
 When coupled with the Unique Service Name (USN), a complete device description in context is given.
-For example:</P>
+For example, for a UPnPDevice with uuid <i>device-UUID</i> and type <i>deviceType</i>:</P>
 <pre>
+USN: uuid:device-UUID::urn:domain-name:device:deviceType:ver
 DESC.LEELANAUSOFTWARECO.COM: name:displayName:devices:num-devices:services:num-services
 </pre>
-<p>for a RootDevice with <i>num-devices</i> embedded UPnPDevices, <i>num-services</i> UPnPServices, and whose display name is set to <i>displayName</i> and</p>
+<p>will describe a RootDevice with <i>num-devices</i> embedded UPnPDevices, <i>num-services</i> UPnPServices, and whose display name is set to <i>displayName</i> and</p>
 <pre>
+USN: uuid:device-UUID::urn:domain-name:device:deviceType:ver
 DESC.LEELANAUSOFTWARECO.COM: name:displayName:services:num-services:puuid:parent-uuid
 </pre>
-<p>for a UPnPDevice with <i>num-services</i> UPnPServices, whose display name is set to <i>displayName</i> and whose RootDevice uuid is <i>parent-uuid</i>.</p>
+<p>will describe an embedded UPnPDevice with <i>num-services</i> UPnPServices, whose display name is set to <i>displayName</i> and whose RootDevice uuid is <i>parent-uuid</i>.
+So the combinition of <i>device-UUID</i> and <i>parent-uuid</i> can uniquely describe the device hierarchy.</p>
-<p>Another important difference between this variant of SSDP and standard UPnP/SSDP is that the LOCATION header provides a URL of an HTML UI for a UPnPDevice (or RootDevice), or service interface for a UPnPService.
+<p>Another important difference between this variant of SSDP and standard UPnP/SSDP is that the LOCATION header provides a URL of an HTML UI for a UPnPDevice (or RootDevice), or service interface for a UPnPService, rather than device description.
 For example:</p>
 <pre>
 LOCATION: http://10.0.0.165:80/rootDeviceTarget/
 </pre>